robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 2. Click **Get Started**.
 3. Check the box under **Permissions**.

-	> The CloudFormation template you ran eariler created the IAM roles and AWS CloudTrail needed for Macie, which is why you already see the checkmarks next to those items.
+	> The CloudFormation template you ran earlier created the IAM roles and AWS CloudTrail needed for Macie, which is why you already see the checkmarks next to those items.

 4. Click **Enable Macie**.